thegrumpys/odop/docs/Help/launchODOP.md

 &nbsp;

-Use your browser's **Back** button to return to the previous page now.
+To continue, use your browser's **Back** button to return to the previous page now.

 &nbsp;